garnajee/home-server/README.md

 # Home Server

+> **Disclaimer:** *The author and contributors do not claim ownership of any services listed or used in this repository and are not legally responsible for any improper or illegal use.
+It is provided for educational purposes only.
+The repository does not endorse piracy or copyright infringement.
+Creating a media platform based on torrents may involve downloading copyrighted content, which, without proper authorization, may be illegal in many jurisdictions.
+All rights go to the owners of the software used.*

 This is my perfect docker-compose for my streaming server.

 You'll find two 2 docker-compose, one to create the streaming services and the other one to access them through a reverse proxy.